-14.1 How is the exit entitlement which the operator will pay the resident worked out?
+14.1 How is the exit Your ingoing contribution entitlement which the operator will pay the Less exit fee. resident worked out?

-Your ingoing contribution

-Less exit fee.

 Less termination fee.

-Less any general services charges or maintenance reserve fund contributions owing.
+1 Less any general services charges or maintenance reserve fund contributions owing.
 Less any costs of, or associated with, reinstatement work for which you are liable.
 Less any amounts you owe to the village operator under any other agreements the village operator has with you about the provision of services or goods to you in the village.
 Less the costs and expenses the village operator incurs with respect to the termination of your residence contract including, without limitation, your share of the village operator's costs of finding a new resident for your unit and your share of any valuation costs.
 Less any other amounts you must pay to the village operator under your residence contract, including any personal services charges owing.

-14.2 When is the exit entitlement payable?

-By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days:

-- the day stated in the residence contract - which may range from 28 days (where the resident transfers to a Churches of Christ in Queensland Aged Care Facility and other criteria are satisfied) to 12 months after the termination of the residence contract. - 14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator - 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).

-In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died.

-14.3 What is the turnover of units for sale in the village?

-37 accommodation units were vacant as at the end of the last financial year

-1 accommodation units were resold during the last financial year

-12.46 months was the average length of time to sell a unit over the last three financial years.
+By law, the operator must pay the exit entitlement to a former resident on or before the earliest of the following days: the day stated in the residence contract ➤ which may range from 28 days (where the resident transfers to a Churches of Christ in Queensland Aged Care Facility and other criteria are satisfied) to 12 months after the termination of the residence contract.
+14 days after the settlement of the sale of the right to reside in the unit to the next resident or the operator • 18 months after the termination date of the resident's right to reside under the residence contract, even if the unit has not been resold, unless the operator has been granted an extension for payment by the Queensland Civil and Administrative Tribunal (QCAT).
+In addition, an operator is entitled to see probate or letters of administration before paying the exit entitlement of a former resident who has died. turnover of units for 37 accommodation units were vacant as at the end of the last financial year 1 accommodation units were resold during the last financial year 12.46 months was the average length of time to sell a unit over the last three financial years.